Workplace equality: The Equal Opportunity Act 2010 – what you need to know

 Overview

 This program helps participants identify unlawful behaviour in the workplace, including discrimination, sexual harassment and victimisation.
 It discusses why appropriate workplace conduct is important.
-It builds confidence in taking action to respond and complain about unlawful behaviour at work.
+Participants will also learn about options for responding to unlawful behaviour at work, including relevant complaints pathways.

 Details